GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 *Reward*
 #draft[
-  Reference the reward section explaining the different reward schemes.
-Maybe we need to say that we use the exponential version here...
+  - Differenciate between the base cost used
+  - Reward scaling
+  - Early stopping and big reward
 ]
 $
   r (s_t) = alpha e^(-beta w(s_t))
 $

-*Starting positions*
+*Starting positions.*
+As previously mentioned, computing a #acr("WER") map is computationally intensive.
+Also, a map needs to be computed for each possible source position.
+The final formulation for the environment involves 12 possible starting positions deterministically  spread across the room.

+#include "figures/source_positions/fig.typ"

+The #acr("WER") maps need to be co
 #draft[
-  Add illustration of starting positions.
+  - Add illustration of starting positions.
+  - Give hyper-parameters used:
+    - PPO
+    - Training
+    - etc.
 ]

+*Hyperparameters.*

+#include "tables/hyperparameters.typ"

 #draft[
+  - Add loss clipping

   Insist on the fact that we implemented the complete pipeline:
   - RL environment (with the simulator)
   - PPO algorithm